 Russian Constructivists considered themselves as “constructor engineers,” as illustrated by El Lissitzky’s self-portrait The Constructor (1924).
 According to Kuspit, “most pieces of Avant-Garde artwork, in reality, appear to be breakthroughs, and most are machine-made instead of handmade.”

-These concepts perhaps reached their height with the mid-20th-century Concrete art movement, and the concept of the artwork as removed from the artist’s emotive involvement was also impactful on the creation of Conceptual artworks later in the century.
+These concepts perhaps reached their height with the mid-twentieth-century Concrete art movement, and the concept of the artwork as removed from the artist’s emotive involvement was also impactful on the creation of Conceptual artworks later in the century.

 Although the concept of the Avant-Garde implies a concern with trying something new in practically all circumstances, this was driven by a desire to portray a more accurate image of truth.
 That implied portraying the tough work-life that had been banned from the academic canvas for Gustave Courbet, while it implied acquiring the light effects on the retina at the instant of awareness for the Impressionists.
 It also meant portraying the undetectable real scientific powers at work beneath the exterior of observable reality for the Constructivists.